2015 Mississippi elections: Secretary of State

 Incumbent Republican Secretary of State Delbert Hosemann considered running for Lieutenant Governor against Tate Reeves in the Republican primary.
 However, he chose to run for re-election to a third term in office instead.
-Potential Republican candidates for Secretary of State included State Senator Michael Watson and attorney and Hosemann's former Chief of Staff Cory Wilson had he chosen to retire.
+Potential Republican candidates for Secretary of State included State Senator Michael Watson and Hosemann's former Chief of Staff Cory Wilson, had he chosen to retire.

 Retired firefighter Charles Graham ran for the Democrats.
 State Senator David Blount and former Secretary of State Dick Molpus were potential Democratic candidates, but neither chose to run.

 Hosemann won in the general election against Graham.